goessner/microjam/docs/installationGuide.md

 ---
   "layout": "page",
-  "title": "Creating and Authoring Web Pages with μjam", "date": "2020-03-30",
+  "title": "Creating and Authoring Web Pages with μJam", "date": "2020-03-30",
-  "description": "Creating Web Pages with `&mu;jam`", "tags": ["2D Vector","Graphics","Web","SVG","HTML Canvas","Path Segment"],
+  "description": "Creating Web Pages with `&mu;Jam`", "tags": ["2D Vector","Graphics","Web","SVG","HTML Canvas","Path Segment"],
   "category": ["math"]
 ---

 # Creating Serverless Web Pages

-This is an installation guide for **&mu;jam**, an extension to [*Visual Studio Code*](https://code.visualstudio.com/).
+This is an installation guide for **&mu;Jam**, an extension to [*Visual Studio Code*](https://code.visualstudio.com/).
 VS Code is a powerful and heavily used open source editor from Microsoft available on Linux, Mac and Windows platforms.
 The most important feature in this context of website creation and authoring is *VS Code being a highly sophisticated Markdown Editor*.

 So in using this installation guide we need only few prerequisites.

 * VS Code installed.
 You can download it from [here](https://code.visualstudio.com/download).
-* Install **&mu;jam** ... (todo)
+* Install **&mu;Jam** ... (todo)
 * Minimal knowledge of markdown.
 Here is an overview of its [basic syntax](https://www.markdownguide.org/basic-syntax/).

 You may like to hear that ...